-Which imbalances do you feel the most concerned about?
-These are the areas that require most of your attention when planning changes.
+Which imbalances does your client feel the most concerned about?
+These are the areas that require most of their attention when planning changes.

-Here are some questions to help you decide on your action steps (and for coaches to ask clients!):
+Here are some coaching questions to help your client decide on action steps:

 - Are there any areas of your life that are getting more attention than they deserve?